ComPile: A Large IR Dataset from Production Sources: Related Work

 \section{Related Work}

 There exist a number of related datasets of code for the training of machine learning models in literature.
 Conceptually, we break these related datasets down into three main categories, as shown in \autoref{fig:related_work}.
-Case 1 consists of datasets translating between two different codebases, case 2 considers reference work which translates between two different languages by going through the IR as an intermediate translation step, case 3 consists of a dataset of different languages without the structure to translate from one language, to the other explicitly, and case 4 consists of a number of source languages, compiled to the IR, which, to our knowledge, only contains our dataset, ComPile, and the dataset used in the work of Cummins et al.~~\cite{cummins2023llmcompileroptimizations}.
+Case 1 consists of datasets translating between two different codebases, case 2 considers reference work which translates between two different languages by going through the IR as an intermediate translation step, case 3 consists of a dataset of different languages without the structure to translate from one language, to the other explicitly, and case 4 consists of a number of source languages, compiled to the IR, which, to our knowledge, only contains our dataset, ComPile, and the dataset used in the work of~\cite{cummins2023llmcompileroptimizations}.
+Most pretraining datasets for large language models~\citep{li2022competition,kocetkov2022stack,lozhkov2024starcoder2,markovtsev2018public} fall into the third category, scraping source code from hosting services like GitHub, and GitLab with their expansive index of individual repositories in all programming languages, and hence tend to produce very extensive datasets which are only filtered for licensing issues, and then deduplicated, but do not take the quality of the included code into account.

-Most pretraining datasets for large language models~\cite{li2022competition,kocetkov2022stack,markovtsev2018public} fall into the third category, scraping source code from hosting services like GitHub, and GitLab with their expansive index of individual repositories in all programming languages, and hence tend to produce very extensive datasets which are only filtered for licensing issues, and then deduplicated, but do not take the quality of the included code into account.
 Relating to our dataset, datasets from the third class also do not guarantee that they, in themselves, are compilable, and often contain auxiliary files such as documentation in Markdown.
-Another favored source of code withnin this category is programming competitions, and while such code is inherently compilable, it bears little resemblance to code used in production.
-In the case of modern large language models, the quality of the code is mitigated by only using the data for fine-tuning~\cite{brown2020language}, or further instruction-tuning with reinforcement learning~\cite{ouyang2022training} to achieve the desired downstream behaviour.
+Another favored source of code within this category is programming competitions, and while such code is inherently compilable, it bears little resemblance to code used in production.
+In the case of modern large language models, the quality of the code is mitigated by only using the data for fine-tuning~\citep{brown2020language}, or further instruction-tuning with reinforcement learning~\citep{ouyang2022training} to achieve the desired downstream behaviour. ~\\